bio

 3. How can we understand these dynamic roles of technology and people in the messiness of the world and our subjective experience?

-I am especially interested in music technology and working with singers; I have incorporated much of my work into my own vocal practice.
 For me, the key aspects of interaction with technology are individual and come from our own unique backgrounds – with Feminist HCI at the core of my research, I aim to design and explore the relationships we have with technology while honoring subjective experience, the weirdness of bodies, and the messiness of learning and self-expression.

 2023